baiwi21/Writing-Portfolio/README.md

 # 👩‍💻 Varvara Fadeeva — Technical Writing Portfolio

-Technical Writer with an engineering background, focused on creating clear, structured, and user-centered documentation for software products.
+Technical Writer with an engineering background specializing in creating clear, structured documentation for software products and APIs.

-Currently transitioning into IT technical writing, with a focus on API documentation, developer guides, and knowledge base content.
+I translate complex technical concepts into user-friendly content for both end users and developers.

+Currently building a portfolio focused on real-world documentation scenarios, including API documentation and help center systems.

 ---